One of the biggest hurdles for people when it comes to nutrition is their currently-held belief system surrounding food.

 Proper nutrition is Real Food.

-People on the Internet love to argue about nutrition, whether you should eat red meat or not, whether grains are "bad" for you or not, how many carbs are healthy, and so on.
+People on the Internet love to argue about nutrition; whether you should eat red meat or not, whether grains are "bad" for you or not, how many carbs is healthy, and so on.

 But they are completely missing the point most of the time.

 The human mind wants to label things so it can fit them neatly in a box labeled "resolved."

 But that is not how you get results in today's age.
 Nowadays, the wisest of the wise are those that keep an open mind and make a point to not commit strongly to either side.

 The basics of nutrition are simple to understand, hard to implement, and all the internet debating is just a deflection.